SSWConsulting/SSW.Rules.Content/rules/blog-every-time-you-publish-a-video/rule.md

 ---
-seoDescription: "Do you publish a video every time you blog?
+seoDescription: Do you publish a video every time you blog?
 By recording a video and publishing it on YouTube, you're helping spread the word about your content.
-Consider linking your video in a simple blog post with a good description, popular keywords, and an explanation of your thoughts to expand your audience."
+Consider linking your video in a simple blog post with a good description, popular keywords, and an explanation of your thoughts to expand your audience.
 type: rule
 title: "Do you blog every time you publish a video? "
 uri: blog-every-time-you-publish-a-video